Call for proposals – collaboration projects

 Applications will be evaluated both from a collaboration perspective and based on scientific quality.
-The long-term collaboration strategy of the universities will also be considered in the final decision.
+The long-term collaboration strategy of the universities, especially between the Disciplinary Domain of Medicine and Pharmacy and the Faculty of Veterinary Medicine and Animal Sciences, will also be considered in the final decision.
 Criteria that will be considered in the evaluation are described below.

 One year after the last payment, the PI applicant should report to U-Share the outcome of the project regarding scientific and collaborative results, and that the funding has been used in accordance with the call.

 - Outcome of the collaboration - the links between the universities’ research and complementing competences.

 - Is there potential for a long-term collaboration between the universities emanating from the exchange?

 - Will new collaborations be created, or already established collaborations expanded or strengthened.

 - If, in addition to research, outreach and teaching will benefit from the collaboration, the expected effects in these areas should also be considered.